Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 -   Configuration options, as described in the [Configuration](#configuration) section above
 -   Accessory functions and setup (such as an enumerator to keep track of current file section)
--   A section for the more complex redaction detection code (see [Quantifying Redactions](#quantifying-redactions))
+-   A section for the more complex redaction detection code (see [Redaction detection](#redaction-detection))
 -   The main section, where pages of the PDF are processed sequentially and text/redactions are extracted

 Within the main section:

--   The section is split into sections, each corresponding to a section within the PDF itself (e.g., the table at the beginning describing the overall "flights" of each log; the activites 'recap' section; and the activity descriptions section with more wordy descriptions).
-The structure of each section is very similar across sections, yet with enough difference that function calls for the "work" of each section would only make the code harder to understand.
+-   The primary while loop is split into sections, each corresponding to a section within the PDF itself (e.g., the table at the beginning describing the overall "flights" of each log; the activites 'recap' section; and the activity descriptions section with more wordy descriptions).
+Each section has a similar structure, yet with enough difference that function calls for the "work" of each section would only make the code harder to understand.
 -   A similarly uncommon design decision, there are many literals used within the code that, in general programming practice, would be better declared as named constants.
 However, each of these literals is used only once, and makes more sense in the context in which it is used (as the sections follow the flow of the PDF order).
 For debugging potential needs to change pixel offsets for different sections, it is thus more straightforward to edit these literals directly where they're used.

 The result is a [logs variable](#logs-variable-data-format)!

-### Brief overview of toCSV.R {#brief-overview-of-tocsv.r}
+### Brief overview of toCSV.R

 This file is split into two sections: